charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 There is a basic clprolf compiler, but it works great.
 There is a clprolf framework for java developers too, with java annotations, for leveraging clprolf's concepts in java.

 I used chatGPT at the end of my work, for validate clprolf's design choices, and for feedback and overview.
-As I don't want autopromotion, I regularly ask chatGPT assistance and support, and add them to this README file.
 The complete and detailed definition stands at the end of this file.

 ***************************************************************************************